twisted/twisted/docs/development/review-process.rst

    It makes no sense to review your code, and we assume that before pushing the code to a public PR, you already did the first round of self-review.
  * Make sure that all checks are **green**!
- * Note any unreliable / flaky tests should have a separate issue created.
+ * Any unreliable / flaky tests should have a separate issue created, and should not block the merge of the PR.
+ * If there are regressions for the benchmark tests, evaluate why they occurred.
+You might require changes, accept the regressions if it's a justified trade-off, or ignore if they are flaky.
  * Review the change, and write a detailed comment about all potential improvements to the branch (See [#Howtobeagoodreviewer below]).
  * Use GitHub review UI to approve or request changes to the PR.
+This should automatically add the `needs-merge` or `needs-changes` label and remove the `needs-review` label.
- * If the author does not have commit access, merge the change for them or add the "needs-merge" label.
+ * If the author does not have commit access, merge the change for them.

 Authors: How to merge the change to trunk